MADRA News - August 2022

-Light refreshments will be available after the meeting.
+Light refreshments will be available after the conclusion of the meeting.
 We hope to see you there!

 EGSC Grants